 What pharmaceutical drugs are illegal to possess without a prescription?

-Knowing which pharmaceutical drugs are illegal to possess without a legally-obtained prescription is important.
-Each drug has well-defined laws surrounding its uses, the amount an individual may have in their possession, and the criminal charges that follow any illegal use.
-The following drugs are a few of the most commonly abused drugs that are illegal to have in your possession without a legitimate legal prescription written by a verifiable medical practitioner.
+Each drug has well-defined laws surrounding its uses, the amount an individual may possess and the criminal charges that follow any illegal use.
+Following are a few of the most commonly abused drugs that are illegal without a legitimate legal prescription written by a verifiable medical practitioner:

 Each of these drugs falls into a scheduled class.
-The scheduled class of a drug will determine the penalties and possible charges leveled against perpetrators if they have been found to be in the possession of pharmaceutical drugs illegally.
-The scheduled classes of commonly abuse pharmaceutical drugs are as follows:
+The scheduled class of a drug will determine penalties and possible charges leveled against defendants found to be possessing pharmaceutical drugs illegally.
+The scheduled classes of commonly abuse pharmaceutical drugs are as follow:

-Drugs in the Schedule V class are drugs with the least potential for abuse that are still considered illegal to possess in some situations.
-These drugs include cough syrups containing codeine, antitussive drugs, and analgesic drugs such as:
+Drugs in the Schedule V have the least potential for abuse, but are still considered illegal to possess in some situations.
+These drugs include cough syrups containing codeine, antitussive drugs, and analgesic drugs, including:

 Schedule IV substances have a fairly low potential for abuse or dependence in most circumstances.
-A few examples of Schedule IV substances are:
+A few examples of Schedule IV prescriptions are:

 Schedule III drugs have moderate potential for abuse or illegal use.
 Illegal activity surrounding these substances carries more severe penalties than substances in the class IV category.
-A few drugs in this class include:
+Drugs in this class include:

 - Anabolic steroids